tubbleWeek/Drone-Documenation/GazeboSimulation/DroneSimulation/README.md

 git submodule update --init --recursive
 ```

-To check if the intallation was successful:
+To check if the installation was successful:

 Run: